Westward Ho (play): Synopsis

 The play opens with Mistress Birdlime, a London bawd and procuress, bringing gifts from an Earl to Mistress Justiniano, the wife of an Italian/English merchant.
 The Earl has been pursuing Justiniano's wife for some time, though so far without success.
 Justiniano is having business difficulties, which only exacerbate his domestic problems.
 Justiniano tells his wife that he intends to travel to Stade in Germany; actually, he adopts a disguise and remains in London to observe and manipulate his wife and their circle of friends and associates.

 That circle includes three other citizens, Tenterhook, Honeysuckle, and Wafer, and their wives.
 The three wives are all pursued by a set of gallants that includes Sir Gosling Glowworm, Captain Whirlpool, Masters Linstock and Monopoly.
 Monopoly is a special friend of Mrs. Tenterhook; when he does not pay her enough attention, she convinces Tenterhook to have Monopoly arrested for the debts he owes.
 Then she arranges for the arresting officer, Sergeant Ambush, to keep Monopoly at his house rather than taking him to prison, so that Mrs. Tenterhook can meet him there in private.

 Justiniano is disguised as a tutor called Parenthesis who is teaching the wives their letters; in fact he facilitates contact between the wives and the gallants.
 The group forms a plan to evade the three husbands for an outing to Brentford (in the play it is called "Brainford"), west of London, upstream on the Thames.
-Their excuse is that the Tenterhooks' child, staying with his wetnurse in Brentford, is ill, and the women are rushing off to tend him.
+Their excuse for the trip is that the Tenterhooks' child, staying with his wet nurse in Brentford, is ill, and the women are rushing off to tend to him.
 Justiniano, disguised this time as a collier, brings this message to the citizens.

 With Justiniano (apparently) absent, Birdlime succeeds in bringing Mrs. Justiniano to the Earl; he is ardent for her, but she puts him off.
 She condemns Birdlime as a panderess, but Birdlime dismisses the accusation.
 In fact it is entirely true: Birdlime runs a bawdy house that features a woman named Luce as its prime attraction.
 The citizens Tenterhook, Honeysuckle and Wafer all show up there; Birdlime tries to conceal their identities from each other, though the men recognise each other's voices.
 (At one point, Tenterhook covers Luce's eyes with his hands from behind, and asks her to guess who he is; Luce names a long list of her customers in response, a list that includes most of the male characters in the play.)